padj/padj/README.md

 - 👋 Hi, I’m @padj and I'm a data scientist in health economics
+- ✨ I gained an UG in Aerospace Engineering, and a PhD in fluid dynamics and individual-based modelling.
 - 👀 I’m interested in machine learning, data analysis, and predictive modelling.
 - 🌱 I'm big on nature, being outside, plants, and mountains.